Mastermind (British game show): Versions

-In February 2021, Humphrys announced that after 18 years at the helm of the show, he would leave the show.
+In February 2021, Humphrys announced that after eighteen years at the helm of the show, he would leave the show.
 On 22 March 2021, it was announced that Clive Myrie would take over as host.
 Myrie made his debut on 23 August 2021.

-In the United States, the game show 2 Minute Drill on sports network ESPN had its roots in Mastermind.
+In the United States, the game show 2 Minute Drill on sports network ESPN had its roots in Mastermind when Michael Davies and Andrew J. Golder attempted to develop a U.S. version of Mastermind for ABC.
 Contestants faced questions fired at them by a panel of four sports and entertainment celebrities for two minutes; like Mastermind, there were two rounds of questions, but the first round had each panellist's questions representing a different sports category pertaining to their area of expertise, and the second round had no categories and the contestant could not control who asked the questions; they were fired at random.
 The contestant with the highest score after two rounds would win a cash prize, and would have a chance to double those winnings by correctly answering the untimed "Question of Great Significance," as host Kenny Mayne called it, from a speciality category chosen by the winner (usually a particular athlete or sports team from the past).
 In each series, winners advanced in a bracket-style playoff format, with cash prizes increasing from $5,000 in the first round to $50,000 (doubling to $10,000–$100,000 by answering the final question) in the final round.
 Prizes such as trips to the Super Bowl or ESPY Awards were also given, known as "ESPN Experiences".
 The show had three series over a 15-month period, from September 2000 to December 2001.
 Like Mastermind, 2 Minute Drill featured a leather chair, dramatic lighting and sound effects.
 Willy Gibson of Columbus, Ohio, was the grand champion of the first two series; he was defeated in the second round of the third and final series.